All finite lattices are stable matching lattices: Proofs from Section

 Thus, the maximum weight feasible set has weight at least equal to the maximum cardinality independent set.
 Now consider any feasible set in $G\in \mathcal G$.
 We construct an independent set of vertices $U$ from $G$.
 First, set $U\gets G\cap V$.
 If $U$ is independent, we are done.
 Otherwise, select any $\{u, v\}\in E$ such that $u,v\in G\cap V$ and remove one of its vertices, say $u$, from $G$.
 Additionally, remove any edge $\{u, v'\}\in G\cap E$ with $v'\not\in G$, to preserve feasibility of $G$.
 Note that this operations removes $u$ and at most $d(u)-1$ edges from $G$.
 Thus, the weight of $G$ does not decrease.
 Repeat this until the remaining vertices are independent.
 Let $G'$ be the final feasible set, and $U\gets G'\cap V$ be the independent set.
 Then, by definition of $w$, we can write

-The maximum cardinality independent set is thus equal to the weight of the the maximum weight feasible set.
-We conclude that computing the maximum weight feasible set in an antimatroid is NP-hard. $\square$ \end{proof}
+The maximum cardinality independent set is thus equal to the weight of the maximum weight feasible set.
+Additionally, the path poset of the antimatroid $(V\cup E, \mathcal G)$ has $O(|V|+|E|)$ elements, and thus has size polynomial in $|V|, |E|$.
+We conclude that computing the maximum weight feasible set in an antimatroid is NP-hard.
+By negating the weight function $w$, it immediately follows that finding the minimum cost feasible set in an antimatroid is also NP-hard, establishing Theorem~\ref{thm:antimatroid_hardness}. \end{proof}

 Next, we have the proof of Lemma~\ref{lem:cost_function}.

 \begin{proof}[Proof of Lemma~\ref{lem:cost_function}.]
 Let $\mu \in {\cal S}^*$ and fix $R = \psi_{\mathcal S^*}^c(\mu)$.
 We can write